pagkly/Zed/Investopedia4/What Are Compensatory Damages.md

 -   Loss of enjoyment of life
 -   Loss of opportunity

 Compensatory damages are typically awarded in medical malpractice lawsuits, usually for medical bills, hospital bills, rehabilitation expenses, and compensation for lost earnings.
 Some compensatory damages can be difficult to assess.
-For example, the value of lost wages will be much higher for a more affluent member of society versus someone who is poor or retired.
+For example, the value of lost wages [[Will|will]] be much higher for a more affluent member of society versus someone who is poor or retired.